MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Suspend-AzureRmSqlDatabase.md

 ### Microsoft.Azure.Commands.Sql.Database.Model.AzureSqlDatabaseModel

 ## NOTES
-* The **Suspend-AzureRmSqlDatabase** cmdlet works only on azure_2 SQL Data Warehouse databases.
+* The **Suspend-AzureRmSqlDatabase** cmdlet works only on Azure SQL Data Warehouse databases.
 This operation is not supported on ssSDS Basic, Standard and Premium editions.

 ## RELATED LINKS